EpistasisLab/regens-analysis/README.md

 </details>

 <details>
   <summary>REALGenomeSIM can use any whole genomes as an input dataset.
-This allows REALGenomeSIM to simulate new individuals from any publically available GWAS dataset, including non-human organisms that do not reproduce sexually.
+This allows REALGenomeSIM to simulate new individuals from any publically available GWAS dataset.
     The following figures compare the publically available 1000 genomes project subpopulations to datasets that Triadsim simulated from each subpopulation.</summary>
 <p align="center">
 <img src="https://github.com/EpistasisLab/REALGenomeSIM/blob/master/images/REALGenomeSIM.png" width=500/>
 </p>